Working for British Embassy Tunis

 - Experience of managing diverse and senior level relationships.

 30 April 2020

 Working hours and remuneration

 The British Embassy in Tunisia offers an attractive working environment and remuneration package for this role.
-Initial salary will be TND 3,603 per month while on probation.
-Salary after probation is TND 4,460.
-This is a Full-time, One Year Fixed Term with a possibility of extension.
+Initial salary will be TND 3,822 per month while on probation.
+Salary after probation is TND 4,731.
+This is for a full-time employment, on a fixed term basis until December 2020.

-The successful candidate will be subject to a 90-day probationary period.
+The successful candidate will be subject to a 6-weeks probationary period.

 The appointment will also be subject to satisfactory local and UK security clearances.